Blessed Virgin of the Fort: History

-The image was brought to Misamis either during the construction of the fort in 1756 or after it was finished.
-The fort was built by Father Jose Ducos, SJ, to serve as an outpost of Spanish suzerainty in Muslim Mindanao.
+The image was brought to Misamis either during construction of the fort in 1756 or after it was finished.
+The fort was built by Father José Ducos, SJ, to serve as an outpost of Spanish suzerainty in Muslim Mindanao.
 Soon after, Father Ducos placed the fort and the town that grew around it under the patronage of the Blessed Virgin Mary, under the title of the Immaculate Conception.
-The image, originally in a blue and pink attire, was enshrined in a special chapel that was built inside the walls of the fort.
-Outside the south wall of the fort facing the bay is also a carved bas relief image of the Virgin.
-The relief image wears a pink and blue dress and she stands on a crescent moon with three angels hovering in a cloud.
-A crown and the Holy Spirit in the form of a dove can be seen above the Virgin.
+The image, originally coloured blue and pink, was enshrined in a chapel built inside the walls of the fort.
+Outside the south wall of the fort facing the bay is a bas relief image of the Virgin, and its appearance is similar to the painting of Nuestra Señora de la Portería (Our Lady of the Gate) venerated in Ávila, Spain.
+The relief image shows the Virgin Mary in pink and blue robes, standing on a crescent moon with three angels hovering in a cloud.
+Above her are a crown and the Holy Spirit in the form of a dove.

-Sometime between 1875 and 1884, fray Jorge Carcabilla, a Spanish priest that was assigned in Misamis at the time, moved the statue to the town's parish church (now the Metropolitan Cathedral of the Immaculate Conception of Ozamiz) as the chapel and the image were not properly taken care of.
-The image was kept on the side of the altar of the church, and was encased in a crystal urn.
-Its feast is customarily observed on July 16, which is also the feast day of Our Lady of Mt.
-Carmel.
-As a result, devout devotees who were unaware of the image's true origins mistakenly identified it as that of Our Lady of Mt.
-Carmel, leading to its repainting in brown and the addition of a scapular in the early 1930s.
+Sometime between 1875 and 1884, Jorge Carcabilla, a Spanish priest assigned to Misamis at the time, moved the statue to the town's parish church (now the Metropolitan Cathedral of the Immaculate Conception of Ozamiz) as the chapel and the image were not properly cared for.
+The image was enshrined in a crystal urna (case) in a side altar.
+Its feast is customarily observed on July 16, a feast of the Cross in the Mozarabic Rite (which shaped Filipino Catholicism), but is otherwise the feast day of Our Lady of Mount Carmel in the General Roman Calendar.
+As a result, devotees unaware of the image's origins misidentified the image as Our Lady of Mount Carmel, which led to its repainting in brown and the addition of a Brown Scapular in the early 1930s.
 On December 8, 1954, the image participated in the Marian Congress in Manila.
-A few days before the event, the image was first brought to the sculpting firm of Maximo Vicente in order to be restored in preparation for the event.
+A few days before the event, the image had been brought to the firm of santero Máximo Vicente for restoration.

-In 1955, a 7.4-magnitude earthquake caused the destruction of the church.
-Among the rubble was the Virgin, which was intact.
+In 1955, a 7.4-magnitude earthquake destroyed the church, but the Virgin was found intact in the rubble.
 When the new cathedral was built, the image was placed on the right side of the altar.

-Disappearance
+Purported theft

-In 1975, the image was sacrilegiously stolen from the cathedral.
+In 1975, the image was allegedly stolen from the cathedral.
 Despite multiple efforts from religious organizations, provincial and city officials, and concerned citizens, the image was nowhere to be found for more than four decades.
-While the original statue was missing at the time, the archdiocese commissioned a replica and placed it in front of the cathedral in July 1993.
-The replica and the bas relief image at the fort became the focal points of the devotion to Our Lady of the Triumph of the Cross for the meantime.
+In July 1993, the archdiocese commissioned a replica for public veneration.